techdiz/House-Price-Prediction/README.md

 ## Model and Accuracy
 This project employs various machine learning models for house price prediction.
 The accuracy of these models is discussed in the notebooks and codebase.

+## Contributing
+Contributions to this project are welcome!
+If you find any issues, have suggestions for improvements, or want to add new features, please follow our Contribution Guidelines.

 Contributing
 Contributions to this project are welcome!
 If you find any issues, have suggestions for improvements, or want to add new features, please follow our Contribution Guidelines.